By: Dr. Stacey Solomon

 - You have trouble ending the relationship, even though you know inside it’s the right thing to do.

 If you are concerned about an abusive relationship, you should reach out to someone who can help.
 Students can turn to the college counseling office.
-The link for Caldwell College’s counseling office is http://www.caldwell.edu/counseling/.
+The link for Caldwell University’s counseling office is https://www.caldwell.edu/counseling/.

-Dr. Stacey Solomon is chair of the Department of Psychology and Counseling & Coordinator of School Counseling Programs at Caldwell College.
+Dr. Stacey Solomon is chair of the Department of Psychology and Counseling & Coordinator of School Counseling Programs at Caldwell University.